Yermo/nativescript-mapbox/README.md

     disableZoom: false, // default false
     markers: [ // optional without a default
       {
+        id: 1, // can be user in 'removeMarkers()'
         lat: 52.3732160, // mandatory
         lng: 4.8941680, // mandatory
         title: 'Nice location', // recommended to pass in